-Keiko Nakajo, Myron Yamashiro, Ed Yonemoto, Marion Yuen

-The Emeritus College offers a wide-range of Continuing Education workshops in the area of electronic computerized education for adult learners age 55 and above.
-The Program, led by a Team of skilled volunteer instructors, accommodates both first-time users with little or no experience, as well as computer-savvy individuals who are interested in learning new skills.
+Keiko Nakajo, Greg Noji, Muriel Seo, Myron Yamashiro, Ed Yonemoto, experience, as well as computer-savvy individuals who are interested in learning new skills.
 Workshops are held in the comfort of the Emeritus College Computer Lab, which boasts 23-inch monitors that feature cutting-edge touch technology.
 Course offerings include workshops that familiarize participants with introductory computer skills, such as Windows 10 and Microsoft Edge, and a variety of Specialty-type courses including the popular iPhone/iPad Basics class.
 Emeritus Club Members receive exclusive benefits that include access to the Open Computer Lab and the members-only iPhone/iPad App Club.